 Move over Contrabass, the Octobass has arrived.
 This unique stringed instrument makes the upright bass or cello look like a junior instrument.
-It is exceptionally large and carries a very low end sound, dropping to lower realms than any other stringed instrument.
+It is exceptionally large and carries a very low-end sound, dropping to lower realms than any other stringed instrument.

 Originating in Paris, the Octobass was first constructed in 1850 by Jean-Baptiste Vuillaume.
 With three strings, it is considered the larger, older brother version of the upright bass.
 Due to its very large girth, the instrument was considered a two-player vessel, with one player operating the bow and the other manning the fingering.
-It also features hand and foot activated pedals and levers for added bass depth in tone.
+It also features hand and foot-activated pedals and levers for added bass depth in tone.

 Though this video illustrates the playing of the Octobass with a single performer, the sizing up and comparison between it and the Double bass is astounding.
-There is no other instrument in the classical realm (or other musical genres for that matter) that compare to the way it dwarfs the bass as a stringed musical vessel.
+There is no other instrument in the classical realm (or other musical genres for that matter) that compares to the way it dwarfs the bass as a stringed musical vessel.
 The prowess needed to command such an instrument is indeed very high.